arpansahu/common_readme/post_server_setup/README.md

 After setting up Jenkins on a new server, use these scripts to automatically create all necessary pipelines for your repositories.
 The scripts will:

 1. Create a pipeline for the `common_readme` repository (README management)
-2. Create build and deploy pipelines for all Django application repositories
+2. Create linked build and deploy pipelines for all Django application repositories
-3. Configure SCM polling and proper credentials
+3. Configure GitHub webhook triggers for build jobs
+4. Configure automatic deploy triggers after successful builds
+5. Setup secure credential management

+**Automated CI/CD Flow:**
+- Push code → Build (instant via webhook) → Deploy (auto on success) → Production

 ## Files